pabloi09/quizApp/README.md

 ## Quiz App

-Quiz App university project.
+Quiz App university project to create a client web app.
 It has been written using the Javascript library React.
 This project includes:

 -The use of Material-UI framework